 Your eyes need lubrication and moisture to function properly.
-Small glands in the eyelids known as meibomian glands are responsible for secreting oil that covers and protects the surface of the eye.
-If these glands malfunction, they may become inflamed or produce an excessive amount of oil.
-This condition is known as meibomianitis or posterior blepharitis.
+Small glands in the eyelids known as meibomian glands secrete oil that covers and protects the surface of your eye.
+If these glands malfunction they may become inflamed or produce an excessive amount of oil.
+This condition is known as meibomianitis, or posterior blepharitis.

-Meibomianitis occurs when the meibomian glands in the eyelid do not work properly.
-Excess oil released from these glands will accumulate on the eye lids.
+Meibomianitis occurs when the meibomian glands in the eyelids don’t work properly.
+Excess oil released from these glands will accumulate on the eyelids.
 As the oil accumulates, bacteria that are normally present in the eyes and skin begin to multiply.

 - hormonal changes associated with adolescence

 - skin conditions, such as rosacea or acne

 - eyelash mites or lice

 - medications that increase bacteria on the eyelids, including isotretinoin for acne

 - some contact lens solutions

 In some cases, there’s no identifiable cause for meibomian gland malfunction, but it’s not contagious.
 This condition is more common in adults than children.

 The symptoms of meibomianitis can be very uncomfortable and may include: